Bernina International: Company structure

 The Bernina Textile Group is a globally active group of 15 companies doing business in 80 countries.
 The company manufactures products such as household sewing and embroidery machines, household overlocker machines, longarm quilting machines, multineedle embroidery machines, accessories (presser foot, embroidery hoops and other accessories for sewing, quilting and overlocking), and computer software for embroidery design.
-In 2022, Bernina recorded sales of around CHF274 million.
+In 2025, Bernina recorded sales of around CHF249 million.

-The Bernina factories are located in Steckborn in Switzerland and in Lamphun in Thailand, and the logistics center in Appenweier, Germany.
+At the headquarters in Steckborn, the departments for development, product management, quality management, marketing, and central administrative functions are located.
+Production is based in Lamphun in Thailand, and the logistics center in Appenweier, Germany.

 Subsidiaries are established in Australia, Austria, Belgium, Germany, the Netherlands, New Zealand, Switzerland, and the United States.
 The subsidiary Benartex, headquartered in the United States, sells printed textiles and quilting fabrics in particular.
 OESD, another subsidiary, develops and sells embroidery designs.
 The subsidiary Brewer, engaging in the sewing supplies market, offers sewing and crafting notions, patterns, books etc. Another subsidiary, Melco Embroidery Systems, manufactures single-head and multi-head embroidery machines as well as embroidery software.

 With "Bernette", the company has a second brand that is aimed at a younger target group and beginners with lower prices and simple operation.
 The name Bernette was created by combining the company name Bernina with the first name of the former owner Odette Gegauf-Ueltschi.